JimSeker/CardBoardVR/README.md

 # CardBoardVR
 These examples are for Android's CardBoard.
-They are built with AndroidStudio in java.<BR>
+They are built with AndroidStudio in java.
+For more information see https://developers.google.com/cardboard<BR>

 <b>CardBoardSample</b> is Google's example code, but setup for studio correctly.<BR>